Overqualification: Protecting less qualified candidates

-The governmental employing institution may have written or unwritten upper qualification limits for a particular position.
-These limits protect less qualified people like newly graduated students, allowing them to find a job as well.
+Governmental employing institutions may have written or unwritten upper qualification limits for a particular position.
+These limits protect less qualified people like newly graduated students, allowing them to find a job.
 For instance, in countries like Germany or Switzerland, a paid position of a PhD student may normally not be given for an applicant who already has a PhD degree.
 In November 2020, the Supreme Court of India ruled that a bank could dismiss an employee who had concealed his academic degree, although in this case the bank specifically stated in its job advertisement that graduates were "not eligible to apply".

 Responses to being described as overqualified

 Noluthando Crockett-Ntonga recommends that job applicants address potential concerns such as salary requirements in a cover letter and interview before the employer makes any comments about overqualification.
 Barbara Moses advises applicants who are described as being overqualified to emphasize their willingness to mentor younger co-workers, and to focus on what attracts them about the position they are applying to rather than emphasizing their ambition or desire to be challenged.
 Being overqualified can be an asset for employers, especially when the breadth of one's experience enables them to take on additional responsibilities in ways that benefit the employer.